vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 [Postman collection](https://github.com/vippsas/vipps-recurring-api/blob/master/vipps-recurring-postman.md)
 that can be used if needed.

-Vipps has previously handled the above by creating a new MSN to use with the new partner.
-We no longer offer this, as it creates a lot of additional work, it results in a confusing user experience for Vipps users.
-It is also quite time-consuming, and we must prioritize other work.
+**Please note:** Vipps has previously handled the above by creating a new MSN to use with the new partner.
+We no longer offer this, as it creates a lot of additional work, and it results in a confusing user experience for Vipps users.

 ## Is there an API for retrieving information about a Vipps user?